 uTorrent or BitTorrent?

 Now that you have finally decided to take advantage of torrenting, you need to decide whether you want to use uTorrent or BitTorrent.

-Besides the difference in appearance, the two torrent clients differ in service features offered.
+Besides the difference in appearance, the two torrent clients differ in the service features offered.
 But what is most important when making an informed decision regarding the best torrent client out there depends on performance.
 After testing uTorrent and BitTorrent by downloading the same file, it was revealed that BitTorrent is considerably faster.
-The reason being that uTorrent has a lot of third-party ads, giving its competitor, BitTorrent, an edge.
+The reason is that uTorrent has a lot of third-party ads, giving its competitor, BitTorrent, an edge.